 Lifestyle and home remedies

 If you've been diagnosed with celiac disease, you'll need to avoid all foods that contain gluten.
-Ask your doctor for a referral to a dietitian, who can help you plan a healthy gluten-free diet.
-It's important to get enough vitamins, nutrients, fiber and calcium in your diet.
+Ask your health care team for a referral to a dietitian, who can help you plan a healthy gluten-free diet.

-Packaged foods should be avoided unless they're labeled as gluten-free or have no gluten-containing ingredients.
-In addition to cereals, pastas and baked goods — such as breads, cakes, pies and cookies — other packaged foods that may contain gluten include:
+Avoid packaged foods unless they're labeled as gluten-free or have no gluten-containing ingredients, including emulsifiers and stabilizers that can contain gluten.
+In addition to cereals, pastas and baked goods, other packaged foods that can contain gluten include:

 Many basic foods are allowed in a gluten-free diet, including: